zenika-open-source/promote-open-source-project/README.md

 <summary>⭐ Talk about your project to your friends and colleagues to get your first github stars before publishing to social networks</summary>
 <p>

-> A minimum stars amount make your project more trustable than a zero star project.
+> A minimum amount of stars make your project more trustable than a project with zero star.
 Ask people you know to support your project before doing a public announcement on social medias.

 </p>
 </details>